gregwhitaker/gradle-multiappstartscript-example/README.md

         ./gradlew run

-    If successful, you will see that the jvm argument `example.message` has been set to `Standalone`:
+    If successful, you will see that the jvm argument `example.deployment` has been set to `Standalone`:

         Starting gradle-multiappstartscript-example...
         -Dexample.deployment=Standalone